 Admission to the Boarding House

 Children aged 8 and above are admitted to the Boarding House.
 Admission to the Boarding House depends on there being a place available within the day school and as this is not often the case, the majority of boarders (with the exception of the Choristers) are children who convert from day schooling at St John’s.
 Although the majority of boarders at St John’s are full boarders, the school is able to offer boarding options that can be tailored to meet the needs of families and pupils.
-With all boarding options, priority is given to children wishing to board for four or more nights per week.
+With all boarding options, priority is given to children wishing to board for more nights per week.
 Parents who are not resident in the UK and wish their child to begin boarding are kindly referred to the school's Guardianship Policy and Guardianship Form which must be completed prior to joining the Boarding House.
 All boarding fees are reviewed annually and published at the end of the Lent term on the St John’s College School Scale of Fees letter.

 Admission of current day pupils to the Boarding House is organised by the Housemaster.
 Admission of boarders new to the school is managed by the Admissions Secretary.